You’ve set up policies and conditions that generate violations, but you aren’t getting notifications for them.

 If you’re still having issues with missing notifications, your email may be on our suppression list.
 This prevents us from sending emails to your email address.
 To get your email removed from the list or to troubleshoot any other notification issues, contact our support team at support.newrelic.com.

 Here are some tips to avoid being placed on our suppression list:

 |Confirm real email accounts for new users||Many email bounce-backs happen when a user is added, but before their email is confirmed.
 This causes the email to be added to our suppression list before the user can receive the confirmation email.|

 |Check your distribution lists||When one email address on a distribution list fails, the entire distribution list is added to our suppression list.
 To avoid this, make sure invalid or outdated email addresses are removed from your distribution lists.|

 |Add your email to our allow list||Many messages can end up in you or your company’s spam filter.
 To ensure your system recognizes emails sent by us, add email@example.com and *@mailer-d.newrelic.com to your allow list or “Safe Senders” list as a trusted email source.|

-New Relic uses an email service that manages all of the emails sent by alerts.
+We use an email service that manages all of the alerts notification emails.
 When our service provider receives an error after an email is sent, the address is added to our suppression list.
-This is done to stay in line with email delivery best practices, which keeps New Relic's domain off of email deny lists.
+This is done to stay in line with email delivery best practices, which keeps the newrelic.com domain off of email deny lists.